 |3||Proficient||Demonstrates understanding of grade level skills and concepts and requires minimal support|

 |2||Developing||Has not yet met the standards but is progressing toward achieving skills and learning grade level concepts|

 |1||Emerging||Currently not meeting the grade level standards.
 Student demonstrates an inconsistent understanding and application of knowledge|

 |N/A||Standard not addressed during this time period|

 Corvallis School District provides its elementary students with current, rigorous, and accessible curricula.
 All curricula adopted by the school district align with Common Core State Standards.

-Hoover Elementary School provides students with modern tools to support and enhance learning.
+Our district provides students with modern tools to support and enhance learning.
 Students have access to different technology devices to enhance skill development and learn digital citizenship, which is taught as part of the Corvallis School District’s technology curriculum.
 Safe and responsible research and computer skills are reinforced in the intermediate grades.

 Technology Access and Resources